 There’s also a connection with female hormones and weight.
 Approximately 12% of Americans, about 36 million people, suffer from migraine headaches, but more women than men experience migraines, which they can think their female hormones for.
 Women who have a history of migraine headaches tend to report headaches right before or during their menstrual cycles, while some women say their tendencies increase when they’re pregnant or going through menopause—all of which deal with changing estrogen levels.
 As for weight, children and teens who are overweight more frequently experience severe headaches and migraines than their skinnier counterparts.

 Keep in mind that triggers aren’t always what cause migraines, and avoiding common triggers isn’t always going to prevent migraines from happening.
 But if you’re prone to getting migraines, suspect any and all factors, and then eliminate certain ones by keeping a migraine trigger journal.

-One way you can help reduce the number of migraines you experience and their severity is wearing our migraine glasses and sunglasses to shield your eyes from light.
+One way you can help reduce the number of migraines you experience and their severity is wearing our migraine sunglasses to shield your eyes from light.
 One of the top migraine triggers is light sensitivity, and Axon Optics migraine glasses were fashioned to focus on light sensitivity.